Nichjc123/Realtime-Kernel/README.md

 # Real-Time Executive (RTX) Implementation on ARM Cortex-M4 (ECE-350)

-This repo contains the work done for the lab component of ECE 350 at the University of Waterloo.
-The code was written by myself (Nicholas Cantone), Sharanya Gupta, Andrey Golovanov and Joshua Leveck.

 ---

 This project implements a Real-Time Executive (RTX) on an ARM Cortex-M4 microcontroller, focusing on a custom memory management system, task scheduling, and real-time task management.
 The implementation follows the guidelines of embedded system design and real-time operating systems (RTOS) principles.